GIV-3 Masonic Arch and Eagle and J.K B. Flask – Cobalt Blue

 Keene, New Hampshire

 Provenance: Sandor P. Fuss Collection

 The early Masonic lodges in the United States usually met in one room of a local tavern.
 These taverns were gathering places for exchanging news and gossip as well as for eating and drinking.
 At the taverns, it was customary for a Mason to partake of the food and liquid refreshments, but each Mason was responsible for his own drinking habits.
-During this period of time Masonic flasks or pocket flasks, became common at Lodge meetings.
-Drinking and fellowship were enjoyed after the Masonic meetings were concluded. – Chuck Bukin
+During this period of time Masonic flasks or pocket flasks, became common at these lodge meetings.
+Drinking and fellowship were enjoyed after the Masonic meetings were concluded.Charles Bukin

 At the left of the columns is a trowel over a skull and crossbones.
 Above the trowel and to the left of the keystone is a blazing sun with rays.
-Below the pavement are a beehive to the right and a crossed level and plumb line to the left.
+Below the pavement, you will see a beehive to the right and a crossed level and plumb line to the left.
 To the right of the columns is Jacob’s Ladder ascending to a radiant quarter moon with four stars above and three stars below.
 The stars appear as dots with no points.

 The pint flask usually has a tooled lip, but can occasionally have a plain lip or a heavy collar lip which is rarer.
+The flask is pontiled.

 The GIV-3 Masonic Arch-Eagle JKB flask and be found in many colors of glass such as light green, clear light green, and clear which are considered rare.
 Peacock green, dark yellow-green, clear yellow-green (amber tones), clear blue-green, greenish-blue, amber, yellow-olive to clear, olive-green to amber, clear olive green (amber tones), pale lavender, and clear (bluish tint) are very rare; and yellow-green (dark amber neck), puce, gray-blue, sapphire, peacock blue, and cobalt blue are extremely rare.